Nullsrc/XProfessions/README.txt

-###XProfession
-#By Enke

 The is a mod for Cataclysm: Dark Days Ahead.
 It adds several new professions.
-DEV VERSION REQUIRED
 ===============================================
 How to install: Unpack the XProfessions-master folder into your mods folder of your data directory.
 Rename it to: "Xprofession" (nix the quotes, of course)
 ===============================================